micro-manager/micro-manager.github.io/_pages/NikonTI.md

 switcher yourself following these instructions:
 [Encoding\_the\_Nikon\_TI\_Eclipse\_tube\_lens](Encoding_the_Nikon_TI_Eclipse_tube_lens).

+### TIRF

+As of 20251016, the TIRF device is a stage device rather than a generic device.
+Previous configuration files should work without a problem, but you can now add the TIRF position to the Stage Control window allowing for easier manipulation of the position of the TIRF angle.
+Hint: I like adding the TIRF position to the System-Startup configuration and also like making presets with the left, middle and right position to give everyone nice starting points.

 ## How to report problems

 It is not unusual for bugs to depend on the version of Nikon software